 The MDF went to Washington, DC, last week to represent the DM community and participate in the Rare Disease Legislative Advocates Conference and Lobby Day.

 The Facts: Myotonic Dystrophy, by Prof. Peter Harper, published by Oxford University Press, 2002.
 A hundred-page book written for families living with myotonic dystrophy, written in easy-to-understand language.
 A good place to begin educating yourself.
 Available online at Oxford University Press or Amazon.com.
 Also included in the MDF Toolkit, hardbound edition.

-The MDF Medical Professionals Referral List is a community-generated list of physicians and healthcare providers who have experience working with DM patients.
-This informatoin was compiled by TeamMDF and other community members like you.
+The VIP List (formerly the Medical Professionals Referral List) is a community-generated list of physicians and healthcare providers who have experience working with DM patients.
+This information was compiled by TeamMDF and other community members like you.
 Help us continue to build this list!
 Click here to refer medical professionals you work with who have experience with myotonic dystrophy.

 Financial Resources for People Living with DM offers a compilation of financial resources available on a federal/national level for people living with myotonic dystrophy in the United States.
 The information was compiled by Dr. Leslie Krongold, a member of the extended MDF team, a DM support group leader and a DM community member.
 Click here to go directly to the document, or click here to download the information as a PDF.